Delta Alpha Pi (social): History

-The purpose of the Founders was the inauguration of a type of fraternity for the development of Christian Character.

-In 1927 Delta Alpha Pi became a Junior member of the NIC.
+The founders wanted to form a fraternity that would develop of Christian character.
+In 1927 Delta Alpha Pi became a junior member of the National Interfraternity Conference.
+As of October 1929, Alpha, Beta and Gamma chapters had houses, but Delta at NYU did not.

 In the early years of the Great Depression, the chapters at Ohio Wesleyan University, University of Illinois and Butler University went inactive.
-In 1935, the decision was made to merge with Phi Mu Delta, however the chapter at Purdue University withdrew, eventually affiliating with Alpha Chi Rho.
+In 1935, the decision was made to merge with Phi Mu Delta.
+However the chapter at Purdue University withdrew, eventually affiliating with Alpha Chi Rho.
 The remaining chapters and alumni merged into Phi Mu Delta in October 1935.